littlebizzy/force-https/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Prefix: FHTTPS

-Redirects all HTTP requests to the HTTPS version and fixes all insecure static resources by implementing secure URLs without altering the database.
+Redirects all HTTP requests to the HTTPS version and fixes all insecure static resources without altering the database (also works with CloudFlare).

 == Description ==

-Redirects all HTTP requests to the HTTPS version and fixes all insecure static resources by implementing secure URLs without altering the database.
+Redirects all HTTP requests to the HTTPS version and fixes all insecure static resources without altering the database (also works with CloudFlare).

 * redirects all HTTP request to HTTPS (301 redirects)
 * filters all non-secure internal static resource to become secure (e.g. src="https://...")